 If you're not into herrings this match might not seem desperately appealing but I promise you it’s an outstanding combination.
 It’s prompted by my recent visit to Copenhagen where the Danes eat herrings on an almost daily basis as part of their smørrebrød (selection of open sandwiches).

 It's been one of those very rare occurances in England today - a sunny Bank Holiday - and we've spend the day with friends at the Bristol West Indian Cricket Club where they turned out not to be playing much in the way of cricket but a great deal of music, dancing and bouncy castles.

-We all know a beer goes down well with a ploughmans and that it’s a great drink to wash down a barbecue but here are 10 more unusual pairings my son Will and I came up with for our beer and food book An Appetite for Ale which should liven up your summer drinking.
+We all know a beer goes down well with a ploughmans and that it’s a great drink to wash down a barbecue but here are 10 more unusual pairings which should liven up your summer drinking.

 The key element to this typically Bavarian recipe, which comes from my book An Appetite for Ale, is the addition of hot stock which gives it a consistency half way between a conventional potato salad and mashed potato.
 It also has the most delicious sweet-sour flavour.

 I still remember my visit to the great Oktoberfest in Munich, the world’s biggest beer festival.
-Mysteriously it’s not held in October at all - or rather it doesn’t start in October but in September - next weekend to be precise.
+Mysteriously it’s not held in October at all - or rather it doesn’t start in October but in September - kicking off next weekend.